A Preferential Attachment Process Approaching the Rado Graph

 \section{Abstract}

-We consider a preferential attachment network growth process under a simple linear dynamic: vertices are added to the network one at a time, and at stage $t$ the probability that the new $(t+1)$st vertex connects to vertex $u \leq t$ is exactly $\frac{d_u(t)}{t}$ where $d_u(t)$ is the degree of $u$ at time $t$.
-Building on some Martingale machinery introduced by Kleinberg and Kleinberg in \cite{KK}, we show that, so long as the initial graph is neither edgeless nor complete, with probability 1 the infinite limit of the process will be a copy of the Rado graph augmented with a finite number of either isolated or universal vertices.
-Finally, we offer an informal argument that this result does not generalise to processes with attachment probability $\lambda \cdot \frac{d_u(t)}{t}$ where $\lambda <1$.
+We consider a simple Preferential Attachment graph process, which begins with a finite graph, and in which a new $(t+1)$st vertex is added at each subsequent time step $t$, and connected to each previous vertex $u \leq t$ with probability $\frac{d_u(t)}{t}$ where $d_u(t)$ is the degree of $u$ at time $t$.
+We analyse the graph obtained as the infinite limit of this process, and show that so long as the initial finite graph is neither edgeless nor complete, with probability 1 the outcome will be a copy of the Rado graph augmented with a finite number of either isolated or universal vertices.